 - The appearance of tiny light dots

-I started seeing many tiny, light-ish dots in my hyperpigmented scar.
+After a few months, I started seeing many tiny, light-ish dots in my hyperpigmented scar.
 They were so tiny at first that I could only see them by looking closely under the bright light of a torch.
 Then the tiny dots grew large enough that I could see them in normal lighting.
 These dots continued to expand and eventually started to join up wih each other.
 I got very excited at that.
 Eventually, I had small patches of healed, unblemished skin within my scar, which I spent many minutes staring at and touching….
 I was simply amazed at them.

 - Hair growth (important for regeneration!)

 At the same time, I started seeing short and very fine, light-colored hairs appear on my scar.
 At first, these hairs were almost colourless, and looked “golden” under a light.
-Over time, they grew longer, thicker and darker, until they were looked no different from the hair on the rest of my legs.
+Over time, they grew longer, thicker and darker, until they looked no different from the hair on the rest of my legs.
 I noticed that my scar started to show faster improvement after normal hair growth returned.